mowgliamu/CreateAPIwithPython/README.md

 ## Pull Docker image from Google cloud
 `docker pull gcr.io/bookapi-297922/bookapiimage:latest`

+Check that you have the image by doing
+`docker images`

 ## Start the API by running the server in background
 `docker run -it -d -p 8080:8080 docker.io/library/bookapi`

+By doing `docker ps -a` you can check the status of the app.
+It will also provide you the container id and the port address on which the app is running.

 ## Test Run
 `python3 create_post_request.py [URL] [CSVDATA]`